Tests for non-small cell lung cancer

 Some lung cancers can be found by screening, but most lung cancers are found because they are causing problems.
 If you have possible signs or symptoms of lung cancer, see your doctor, who will examine you and may order some tests.
 The actual diagnosis of lung cancer is made by looking at a sample of lung cells under a microscope.

 Medical history and physical exam

-If you have any signs or symptoms that suggest you might have lung cancer, your doctor will want to take a medical history to check for risk factors and learn more about your symptoms.
-Your doctor will also examine you to look for signs of lung cancer and other health problems.
+Your doctor will ask about your medical history to learn about your symptoms and possible risk factors.
+Your doctor will also examine you to look for signs of lung cancer or other health problems.

-If the results of the history and physical exam suggest you might have lung cancer, more involved tests will be done.
+If the results of your history and physical exam suggest you might have lung cancer, more tests will be done.
 These could include imaging tests and/or getting biopsies of lung tissue.

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of your body.
 Imaging tests may be done for a number of reasons both before and after a diagnosis of lung cancer, including:

-- To help find a suspicious area that might be cancerous
+- To look at suspicious areas that might be cancer

 - To learn how far cancer may have spread